RishiGupta12/SerialPundit/BUILD_GUIDE.md

 5. The java library at runtime loads 32 or 64 bit native library as per system, JRE and OS in use.
 The name of native library is formulated as a combination of OS, library version and bit(32/64).
 For example "windows_1.0.0_x86_64.dll" for 64 bit and "windows_1.0.0_x86.so" for 32 bit.
    Note this step should be done together when performing step 3 i.e. setting Active platform.

    Right click on windows_serial project and then select Properties.
    Configuration Properties->General and select Target Name option.

    From drop down <edit> and enter windows_1.0.0_x86_64 for 64 bit and windows_1.0.0_x86 for 32 bit.

+6. Generate shared library file by building project.
+This will create '.dll' file for example "windows_1.0.0_x86_64.dll" in Debug folder.

+Copy this file into 'libs' folder of com.embeddedunveiled.serial eclipse java project.

 ####Building native library (.dylib files) for MAC OS X
 ---